 So far, so good.
 It’s really stable even under development.
 No video, network or Bluetooth issues so far and regardless of it’s blatant similarities to Mac OSx the new, more elegant look is long over due.

 As an Android user since the dawn of smart phones I have always supported Google in the culture wars.
 This love affair is near it’s end.
 For the first time since my attempt at carrying an iPhone 6 several years ago I will return to the Appleverse an see if I can scratch-n-sniff my way around an iPhone 12.
-My devotion to Google ends not because of Apple’s superior hardware (the One Plus 9 is genuinely a better phone than the Apple’s 12th iteration) but due to Google becoming a horribly controlling and insecure companion, watching and recording my every move with Android devices collecting data at rates 20 times that of Apple units.
+My devotion to Google ends not because of Apple’s superior hardware (the One Plus 9 may be a better phone than the iPhone 12) but due to Google becoming a horribly controlling and insecure companion, watching and recording my every move with Android devices collecting data at rates 20 times that of Apple units.

 But I’ve also learned that changing to an iPhone will only mitigate a slight portion of the information Google is harnessing about me.
 Maps isn’t the only app tracking my location, Chrome isn’t the only app recording my search history.
 Turning off “location history” does nothing to stop the collection of location data.
 Per Google it takes settings in Data and Personalization to really stop apps from tracking your location and collecting data from your searches.
 Once logged into your Google account through any browser go to: https://myaccount.google.com/data-and-personalization to take back control of the data Google has on you.

 Without further delay, here are the settings to change and what app services they’ll affect.
-On to Data and Personalization.
+From your Google account select Data and Personalization.

-You will be presented categories of apps and services Google is using to gather data, ranging from your “Web & App Activity” to YouTube and Ad Personalization.
+You’ll be presented categories of apps and services Google is using to gather data, ranging from your “Web & App Activity” to YouTube and Ad Personalization.
 Obviously what apps and services you allow Google to collect data from is a personal decision.
-I will show you how to cut each off and describe what effect it will have on related apps and services.
+Here’s how to cut off each and a description of what effect it will have on related apps and services.

-First is Web & App Activity.
+First review your Web & App Activity settings.
 Notice that Google does NOT automatically save audio recordings saved to your devices by default.
 That’s a win.
 But they do Collect every shred of data and input into almost every other app or service accessed through Android, Chrome and some other Chromium based browsers.